A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

 In 2014, Dong \emph{et al.}~\cite{dong2015image} proposed the Super-Resolution Convolutional Neural Network (SRCNN).
 SRCNN is the first CNN-based SISR model.
 It shows that a deep CNN model is equivalent to the sparse-coding-based method, which is an example-based method for SISR.
-Recently, more and more SISR models treat it as an end-to-end learning task.
-Therefore, building a deep neural network to directly learn the mapping between LR and HR images has become the mainstream method in SISR.
-Motivated by SRCNN, CNN-based SISR methods are blooming and constantly refreshing the best results.
+Recently, more and more SR models treat it as an end-to-end learning task.
+Therefore, building a deep neural network to directly learn the mapping between LR and HR images has become the mainstream method in SR. After that, CNN-based SR methods are blooming and constantly refreshing the best results.